bfc782/bfc782/README.md

-### I'm into data, and I'm found in Berlin & Poznań.
+### I'm into data, and I'm found in Berlin 🐻 & Poznań 🐐.

 <!--
 **bfc782/bfc782** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.